srcrip/lookup.nvim/README.md

 - [ ] Add support for more languages
 - [ ] Ensure visual mode support
 - [ ] Add unit tests
+- [ ] Warn when LSP isn't available yet (it's really annoying that LSP/Neovim does not do this automatically)